renn72/mypantry/README.md

-# T3 Blog
+# mypantry

-This is full stack blog app.
+this is mypantry